arijitdasgupta/BlueTransistor/README.md

 }
 ```

-"off" will turn the corresponding bulb off
+"off" will turn the corresponding bulb off. if u want to keep it unchanged, just put some other string, like "unchanged".

 TODO: